Chokerino/ETNA/README.md

 # ETNA: Embeddings to Network Alignment

+The results can be reproduced by running [this](https://github.com/Chokerino/ETNA/blob/master/src/demo.ipynb).
+At the moment, I dont have any ideas on how to improve the algorithm or the model.

 This repository contains the scripts to run the ETNA method and corresponding analysis described in the Li et al. paper,
 _Joint embedding of biological networks for cross-species functional alignment_.